How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Analysis

-\paragraph{\normalfont{\textbf{Recognizing COVID-19}}} We have already confirmed in Table \ref{tab:main_result} that models fail to recognize COVID-19.
-To see if the cause of this failure is due to the surface form of COVID-19, we replace all occurrences of ``COVID-19'' in the COVID-19 dataset with ``COVID.''
-Interestingly, BioBERT can recognize the entity well after the replacement, as shown in Table \ref{tab:edit_covid_form}.
+We have already confirmed in \Cref{tab:main_result} that models fail to recognize COVID-19.
+To see if the cause of this failure is due to the rare surface form of COVID-19, we replace all occurrences of ``COVID-19'' in the COVID-19 dataset with more \textit{disease-like} mentions ``COVID,'' while maintaining context.
+Interestingly, \biobert~can recognize the entity well after the replacement, as shown in \Cref{tab:edit_covid_form}.

-Next, we replace 1 or 10 abbreviations in the training set with randomly generated mentions with a pattern ``\{\textit{Abbreviation}\}-\{\textit{Number}\}'' similar to COVID-19.
-We then trained BioBERT on the modified training set and test the model how well it recognizes COVID-19.
-As shown in Table \ref{tab:augment_results}, augmenting COVID-19-like name patterns improves the ability to recognize COVID-19.
+Next, we train models with entity mentions having similar surface forms to COVID-19 and see how the performance changes on COVID-19.
+First, we randomly generate 3-5 capital letters and 1-3 numbers.
+We then combine the generated letters and numbers using the pattern “{Abbreviation}-{Number}” and create pseudo entities such as IST-5, CHF-113, and SRS-3517.
+We randomly select 1 or 10 entity mentions in the training set that are abbreviations and replace them with different pseudo entities.
+We then trained \biobert~on the modified training set and test the model how well it recognizes COVID-19.
+As shown in \Cref{tab:augment_results}, augmenting COVID-19-like name patterns improves the ability to recognize COVID-19.

 Note that low performance on COVID-19 is not due to lack of sufficient context.
-Models fail even if there is enough information in the context to determine whether COVID-19 is a disease, e.g., ``treatment of COVID-19 patients with hypoxia'' and ``The 2019 novel coronavirus pneumonia (COVID-19) is an ongoing global pandemic with a worldwide death toll.''
-We confirm that BioBERT correctly predicted these examples after replacing ``COVID-19'' with ``COVID'' (Table \ref{tab:edit_covid_form}).
+Models fail even if there is enough information in the context to determine whether COVID-19 is a disease, e.g., ``\textit{treatment of COVID-19 patients with hypoxia}'' and ``\textit{The 2019 novel coronavirus pneumonia (COVID-19) is an ongoing global pandemic with a worldwide death toll}.''
 Also, the small number of training data is not the cause for the failure.
-We trained BioBERT on the MedMentions corpus \cite{mohan2019medmentions}, which contains several times more disease mentions than NCBI and CDR, but the model extracted only 12.7\% of COVID-19.
+We trained \biobert~on the MedMentions corpus~\cite{mohan2019medmentions}, which contains several times more disease mentions than \ncbi~and \cdrdis, but the model extracted only 12.7\% of COVID-19.
 From these observations, we conclude that the biggest difficulty in recognizing COVID-19 is the generalization to a novel surface form.